FluffyKas/pizza-kitchen/README.md

 ## Acknowledgments

-I got the arrow icon (probably there will be more) on Flaticon so I'll leave the attribution [here](https://www.flaticon.com/free-icons/arrow): made by rang - Flaticon
+I got the arrow icon on Flaticon so I'll leave the attribution [here](https://www.flaticon.com/free-icons/arrow): made by rang - Flaticon
+All the other pictures (bg image, pizza loader) were made by my sister